ehhdang/AMEX-Default-Prediction/README.md

 ### Supervised
 This is primarily a Supervised Learning problem that requires binary classification.
-The models which have shown promise with previous work [1,3] are:
+Currently, due to the large size of the dataset, 10,000 customers were used with 80% used for training and 20% for validation.
+Gradient Boosted trees and Neural Networks have shown promise in this domain [1,3].
-1)	Gradient Boosting (GB): Boosted trees (available through sklearn) have had a great performance in credit risk modeling.
+####	Gradient Boosting (GB): Boosted trees (available through sklearn) have had a great performance in credit risk modeling.
 However, since trees cannot make use of temporal information, the features would need to be aggregated at customer level.
+The current approach used the sum of the feature values across time for each customer.

-2)	Neural Networks: A similar approach as (1) can experiment with Feed-forward networks.
+#### Neural Networks: A similar approach can be followed with Feed-forward networks.
 The temporal nature of the data makes it suitable for Long Short Term Memory (LSTM) networks, and the fixed number of periodicity might permit the use of transformers.

 We not only hope to compare these approaches, but also ensemble them together to get our best performing model.

 ## Results & Discussion
-The models would be tested according to the competition metric.
-This consists of the average of:
+#### Evaluation Metrics
+We want to recreate the evaluation metric from the competition: https://www.kaggle.com/competitions/amex-default-prediction/overview/evaluation
+For this, first we introduce two terms:

--	Normalized Gini Coefficient (G)
+- Normalized Gini Coefficient (G).
+Here is was calculated from the AUC score using the formula
+$$GINI = (2*AUC)-1 $$
 - Default rate at 4% (D).
-This captures a Sensitivity/Recall statistic by calculating the portion of defaults in the highest-ranked 4% of predictions
+This captures a Sensitivity/Recall statistic by calculating the portion of defaults in the highest-ranked 4% of predictions.

+Using **G** and **D** our evaluaton metric **M** is found by:
+$$M = 0.5 \cdot(G+D) $$

+#### Discussuion
-The best-performing models achieve scores of 0.80 in this metric, and we hope to achieve accuracy close to that.
-In addition, models would also be compared using common binary classification metrics such as AUC, Accuracy, Precision, etc.
+In the Kaggle competition, the best-performing models achieve scores of 0.80 in this metric, and we hope to achieve accuracy close to that.
+There appears to be some inconsistency with regards to the training and test data provided by AMEX, as the test data is not merely a random sample of the training data.
+Instead the test data covers not only a separate set of customers, but also a different time period.

+Our initial results show the M score around 0.94 in the validation set, but scores around 0.70 in the competition using the same training.
+Therefore, validation accuracy is not a true reflection of test accuracy in this setting.

 ## References
 1. [Machine Learning: Challenges, Lessons, and Opportunities in Credit Risk Modelling](https://www.moodysanalytics.com/risk-perspectives-magazine/managing-disruption/spotlight/machine-learning-challenges-lessons-and-opportunities-in-credit-risk-modeling)